 There is a good chance that you’ll need a team to run your website.
 Beyond all doubts, collective efforts are lean and clean in keeping the website up-to-date.
 WP makes teamwork possible.
 It provides access to the limitless number of people, assigning them different roles, like admin, author, subscriber, etc. By sharing responsibilities with your team, you can significantly beef up all of the website related activities.

 10. WP is easy to maintain

 Popularity is not always a bad thing.
 WordPress attracts not only hackers but also skillful and talented developers.
-If you need to edit, maintain or modify your website, a team of WP professionals will be on it, as quickly as you can snap your fingers.
+If you need to edit, maintain or modify your website, a team of dedicated WordPress developers will be on it, as quickly as you can snap your fingers.
 Finding good developers for Drupal and Joomla websites, is, quite frankly, not that easy.

 11. Multilingual websites are welcomed

 Amidst hundreds of WP plugins, concerning multilingual sites, there are two clear and outstanding greats—Polylang and WPML.
 With their help you can create a responsive website for your multilingual target audience.
 These plugins come with more than 40 different languages.
 Furthermore, you can even add your own dialect, like Canadian French, and WordPress editor will adapt it to your website.
 Sounds like the first step in the direction of global expansion, huh?